apache/celeborn/docs/migration.md

 - Since 0.5.0, Celeborn worker metrics `CreditStreamCount` is renamed as `ActiveCreditStreamCount`.

+- Since 0.5.0, Celeborn configurations support new tag `isDynamic` to represent whether the configuration is dynamic config.

 ## Upgrading from 0.3 to 0.4

 - Since 0.4.0, Celeborn won't be compatible with Celeborn client that versions below 0.3.0.